freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/python/functions/index.md

 While Python already provides many built-in functions such as `print()` and `len()`, you can also define your own functions to use within your projects.

+One of the great advantages of using functions in your code is that it reduces the overall number of lines of code in your project.

 ### Syntax

 In Python, a function definition has the following features:

 1. The keyword `def`
 2. a function name
-3. input parameters (optional)
+3. paranthesis'()', and within paranthesis input parameters,although the input parameters are optional.
+4. a colon ':'
-4. some block of code to execute
+5. some block of code to execute
-5. a return statement (optional)
+6. a return statement (optional)

 ```python
 # a function with no parameters or returned values